dolph/recipes/chili.md

 Combine a separate bowl, and then add to chili:

-- 1/4 cup masa harina (this was way too much)
+- 1/4 cup water
-- 1/2 cup water
+- 2 tablespooons masa harina

 Add the beans and simmer for 10 minutes: